chicolucio/chicolucio.github.io/_portfolio/2022-01-projeto_fraude_cartao_credito.md

   image: https://raw.githubusercontent.com/chicolucio/credit-card-fraud-detection/master/img/fraud.jpg
 description: |
-  In this work, we will use a credit card transactions database to study different algorithms which can be used to classify a given transaction as fraudulent or not.
+  In this work, we will use a credit card transactions database to study different algorithms, which can be used to classify a given transaction as fraudulent or not.
+We will see how to deal with unbalanced databases in Scikit Learn.
 ---

 Por: [Francisco Bustamante](https://franciscobustamante.com.br/)